MykolaPinchuk/KaggleProjects/README.md

 - KP40-49: Computer vision problems.
 - KP50-59: More tabular classification problems.

-These projects are more advanced versions of the prvious iterations of Kaggle notebooks, stored in other repositories.
+These projects are more advanced versions of the previous iterations of Kaggle notebooks, stored in other repositories.
 They use cleaner, more unified framework, based on proprocessing functions.